PayToUse/name-generator/README.md

-# name-generator
+# Name Generator
-A website program that generates names for you
+A website program that generates names for you directly from the web.